 After leaving Pokhara, spending a night at a cheap roadside hotel in Kathmandu, and taking a short flight to Paro, I finally reached Bhutan.
-From the moment I arrived at the Paro airport, I experienced a great hospitality from everyone I met along.
+From the moment I arrived at the Paro airport, I experienced great hospitality from everyone I met along.

 With the help of a police officer at the airport, I hired a nice taxi driver.
 Along the way, he told me a few things about Bhutan and their traditions.
 He also suggested some places I should visit in Paro.